NewNew Blog PostRead more

 Meta-analysis, tensions, and new directions

-The final phase steps back to analyze the conversation itself.
+Step back to analyze the conversation itself.
 What did everyone agree on?
 Where do genuine disagreements remain?
-How can we simplify this?
-What haven't we explored yet?
+How can we simplify?
+What haven't we explored?

 8